 Speaking of legal costs, what about the liability issues?
 If someone gets sick from eating food at your establishment, is out of work for days due to illness, or they die, you can and will be held legally liable.
 What if many people get sick?
 The liability issues grow exponentially.
 The fact is, restaurants and handlers of food and food-related products have a legal responsibility to maintain a high level of product safety for their consumers.
 Many negligent companies have been tried in court and have had to pay out huge sums of money as a result of these foodborne illnesses.
 Below are examples of a few cases.

 In addition, you are required by law to serve safe food and it is your responsibility to be aware of what your local codes require.
 Many jurisdictions are now following the FDA Model Food Code.
-Reading this book and taking a course is an excellent way to begin to understand your responsibilities for serving food safely.
+Taking this course is an excellent way to begin to understand your responsibilities for serving food safely.

 Your Job is to Prevent Foodborne Illness.
 People are eating out today more than ever and it’s up to you to provide them with the safest food possible.
 Maybe you’re already doing a good job here, but my experience shows me there is always room for improvement.
 It is funny to hear the comments from some of our clients – usually the ones who have been in trouble with the health department.
 “I don’t know why we have to follow all these rules, you should see all the other restaurants nearby.”
 Your job is to protect YOUR customers and YOUR business.
 What you see at these other places will come back to haunt them!
 These rules are not arbitrary, they are there to prevent foodborne illness.